primaryobjects/quantum-tunneling/readme.md

 ![Quantum tunneling probability](images/plot.png)

 We can see in the above chart that the proability for quantum tunneling to occur remains relatively insignificant through the year 2021, with a probability of just 1.930892310^{-16} or 1.930892310^{-14}%.
-However, at 2025 and beyond, we can see a distinctly different percentage at `r prob[prob$Year==2025,]$Probability` or a 2.68% chance for quantum tunneling to occur.
+However, at 2025 and beyond, we can see a distinctly different percentage at 0.0268272 or a 2.68% chance for quantum tunneling to occur.
 In realistic terms, this could indicate a potential data loss that may exceed reasonable thresholds in computing.

 ## Conclusion